eclipse-pass/pass-core/README.md

 Use `PASS_CORE_SP_ID` to set the identifier of the pass-core SP, `PASS_CORE_IDP_METADATA` to set the location where IDP metadata can be retrieved, and `PASS_CORE_SP_ACS` for the Assertion Consumer Service of the SP.

-The defaults are set such that the integration tests can run against a [SimpleSAMLphp based IDP](https://github.com/kenchan0130/docker-simplesamlphp/).
+The defaults are set such that the integration tests can run against a [SimpleSAMLphp based IDP](https://github.com/kenchan0130/docker-simplesamlphp/) using resources included in `saml2/`.
+These defaults should not be used in production.

 The image can be run with:
 ```